East Asian Leadership Initiative

 Important Projects:

-• Develop Biblical Counseling Certificate in Japanese and Burmese
+• Developing a Biblical Counseling Certificate in Korean and in various languages

 Why is the East Asian Leadership Initiative necessary?